ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-au.md

 ### Access your website

-To access the public section of your website after installing a 1-click module, go to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.
+To access the public section of your website after installing a 1-click module, go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.

-Next, click on the `...`{.action} button to the right of the line related to your 1-click module, then `Access module`{.action}.
+Next, click on the `...`{.action} button to the right of the line related to your 1-click module, then on `Access module`{.action}.

 > [!primary]
 >
-> If your website does not display properly after this, please refer to the OVHCLOUD web hosting guides in the [Troubleshooting](https://docs.ovh.com/au/en/hosting/) section.
+> If your website does not display properly, please refer to the OVHcloud web hosting guides of the [Troubleshooting](https://docs.ovh.com/au/en/hosting/) section.
 >

 ### Access the administrator interface

-To access the admin section of your 1-click module, go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au),click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.
+To access the admin section of your 1-click module, go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au), click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the relevant hosting plan then click on the `1-click modules`{.action} tab.

-Next, click on the `...`{.action} button to the right of the line for your module then `Access the module's administration interface`{.action}.
+Next, click on the `...`{.action} button to the right of the line related to your module then `Access the module's administration interface`{.action}.

 ### Find the administrator login of your module

-Click on the `1-click modules`{.action} tab in the `Hosting plans`{.action} section of your Control Panel.
+Click on the `1-click modules`{.action} tab in the `Hosting plans`{.action} section of your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au).
 Your module’s admin ID will appear in the `Login` column.

 You can also search for the email received after the creation of your module from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au): click on your name in the top right-hand corner of the screen then, in the context menu, click on `Service emails`{.action}.

 ### Change your module password

-You can change the administrator password of your module via the OVHcloud Control Panel or by going directly to the login page of your website’s control panel.
+You can change the administrator password of your module via the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au) or by going directly to the login page of your website’s admin interface.
-In both cases, you will receive an email containing a link to reset your password.
+Either ways, you will receive an email containing a link to reset your password.

 > [!primary]
 >
-> **What can you do if you did not receive the email to reset the admin password of your website ?**
+> **What can you do if you don't receive the email to reset the admin password of your website ?**
 >
 > Check the `Spam`{.action} and `Trash`{.action} folders in your mailbox.
 >
-> You can also view all emails sent by our services from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au): click on your name in the top right-hand corner of the screen, then in the context menu, click on `Service emails`{.action}.
+> You can also view all emails sent by our services from your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au): click on your name in the top right-hand corner of the screen, then, in the context menu, click on `Service emails`{.action}.
 >
 > **Link validity period:**
 >